nelsondotdev/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

-Around The U.S. is the third project in the Software Engineer program at Practicum.
+Around The U.S. is the third project in the Software Engineer program at TripleTen.
 It was created using HTML, CSS, and Grid Layout, based on the design brief.

 ## Project features